 Fecal Incontinence

 Being unable to control your bowels can have a devastating effect on your self-esteem and make normal life a considerable challenge.
 Fortunately, the caring, compassionate experts at Digestive Disease Consultants of Orange County can help you deal with fecal incontinence, and in many cases, resolve your problem.
 You can feel confident in expert diagnosis and treatment, as well as professional understanding of your condition and its effects.
-Contact one of the offices in Irvine, Huntington Beach, Tustin, Foothill Ranch, and Mission Viejo, California, today or use the online booking form to schedule an appointment.
+Contact one of the offices in Mission Viejo, Tustin, Irvine, Foothill Ranch and Huntington Beach, today or use the online booking form to schedule an appointment.

 What is fecal incontinence?